ISO-TC211/HMMG/README.md

 See the [HMMG Wiki](https://github.com/ISO-TC211/HMMG/wiki) for information about the Harmonized Model Repository and how to access and use it.

 The models may be downloaded from folders in this repository:
-* [EA](https://github.com/ISO-TC211/HMMG/tree/master/EA): Enterprise Architect Projects with The Harmonized Model
+* [EA](https://github.com/ISO-TC211/HMMG/tree/master/EA): Enterprise Architect Projects with The Harmonized Model + MDG Technologies for import in Enterprise Architect
 * [XMI](https://github.com/ISO-TC211/HMMG/tree/master/XMI): XMI Files for packages in The Harmonized Model

 A HTML view of the model can be found at [http://iso.sparxcloud.com](http://iso.sparxcloud.com/index.php).